MrHertal/react-admin-amplify/README.md

 ## Usage

-Simplest way to set things up is to use the `AdminAmplify` component:
+Simplest way to set things up is to use the `AmplifyAdmin` component:

 ```jsx
 // in App.js